jaxdem.colliders#

 • search_range (int, optional) – Neighbor range in cell units.
 If None, the smallest safe value is computed such that \(\text{search\_range} \cdot L \geq \text{cutoff}\).

 • max_occupancy (int, optional) – Assumed maximum particles per cell.
-If None, estimated from a conservative packing upper bound using the smallest radius.
+If None, estimated using the statistical model: \(\lambda + 3\sqrt{\lambda}\), assuming a worst-case standard granular density of \(\phi = 1\) and the volume of the smallest particle.

 Returns: